 What to avoid

-“We have to be careful about overdoing gifts,” Dr. Chapman says, “and we need to give kids gifts that are appropriate for their age and that will be helpful to them, rather than just what they want.”
+“We have to be careful about overdoing gifts,” Dr. Chapman says, “and we need to give kids gifts that are appropriate for their age and that will be helpful to them, rather than just what they want.” - Words of affirmation: Loving words and praise

 For kids who listen intently and speak sweetly, your loving words matter most.
 Saying loving things or offering praise will be most appreciated by a child whose love language is “words of affirmation.”